Table of Contents

 yaUniverse

-the initial time, position, and velocity of the spacecraft, and
+it.
+From knowing the initial time, position, and velocity of

-is able to calculate the position and orientation of the
+calculate the position and orientation of the spacecraft and

 present, the program exists and accounts for gravitational